drinkbird/drinkbird.github.io/_posts/blog/2016-04-23-aspnet-angular-razor.md

 As previously mentioned, building templates in a strongly-typed fashion can save us much time and frustration.
 The most common scenario is changing a C# model class property name, where the template will be automatically be updated thanks to dynamic tag generation through Razor helpers.
-Furthermore, we have full access to ASP.NET MVC's model metadata, giving us the opportunity to use verfy advanced features like [reflection](https://msdn.microsoft.com/en-us/library/ms173183.aspx).
+Furthermore, we have full access to ASP.NET MVC's model metadata, giving us the opportunity to use verify advanced features like [reflection](https://msdn.microsoft.com/en-us/library/ms173183.aspx).
 Sky is the limit.

 ## Considerations